-You will be expected to take part in individual and group work during classroom sessions, and we will offer tutorials to supplement class-based learning.
+You will be expected to participate in individual and group work during classroom sessions, and we will offer tutorials to supplement class-based learning.
 For some elements, we will use specialist equipment to develop and consolidate your practical teaching skills ready for the secondary sector.
 We will encourage you to reflect on your practice and identify your strengths and weaknesses.
 Reflective practice is an effective way to support your progress and help cement your learning.

 Our assessment strategy supports your professional development and reflective practice.
 The modules are assessed in various ways, including portfolios of evidence of lesson planning and teaching resources, written essays, project, action plans, reflective writing, collaborative work, and presentations.

 School-based experiences will be arranged for you and form a core component of the programme.
 Your learning and progress throughout the PGCE will support your learning and progress towards your recommendation for Qualified Teacher Status.
-During your school placements, your teaching practice will be measured and assessed against the Department for Education Teachers’ Standards and documented through session planning, observation reports and reflective journals.
-You will receive informal feedback on your performance, to help you assess your progress and improve your practice, as well as formal assessment that will contribute to your overall grade for the course.
+During school placements, your teaching practice will be measured and assessed against the Department for Education Teachers' Standards and documented through session planning, observation reports and reflective journals.
+You will receive informal feedback on your performance to help you assess your progress and improve your practice, as well as formal assessment that will contribute to your overall grade for the course.
 You will evidence your progress on our online learning platform.
-This will form your portfolio of evidence for us to recommend you for Qualified Teacher Status if you successfully meet the Teachers’ Standards at the end of your course.
+This will form your portfolio of evidence for us to recommend you for Qualified Teacher Status if you successfully meet the Teachers' Standards at the end of your course.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.

 |Level one||Guided independent study 50%, Placement/study abroad 3%, Scheduled learning and teaching activities 47%|